-Major global bond yields rose in November, with the exception of the Australian 10-year Government bond yield, which declined by 12 bps to 1.04%.
-The US 10-year Government bond yield rose 9bps to finish at 1.78% and the UK 10-year Government bond yield rose by 7bps to finish at 0.70%.
-The 10-year German Government bond yield remained in negative territory with an increase of 5bps to end the month at -0.35%.
-Similarly the Japanese 10-year bond yield rose by 6bps to finish the month at -0.08%.
+Major global bond yields fell in February, continuing the declines from January.
+The Australian 10-year Government bond yield fell by 12bps to 0.86%, the US 10-year Government bond yield fell 39bps to 1.13%, and the UK 10-year Government bond yield fell by 9bps to 0.44%.
+The 10-year German Government bond yield fell further into negative territory with a decrease of 17bps to end the month at

-The Australian dollar depreciated by 1.3% against the USD over the month, finishing at 67.77 US cents, down from 68.64 US cents.
-The Trade Weighted Index closed at 59.0, down from 60.0 at the end of last month, reflecting a modest depreciation in the AUD against the currencies of its major trading partners.
+The Australian dollar depreciated 2.5% against the USD over the month, finishing at 65.3 US cents, down from 66.9 US cents, providing some protection for Australian investors with unhedged investments.
+The Trade Weighted Index closed at 57 for the month, down from 58.1 at the end of January, signalling a depreciation in the AUD against the currencies of its major trading partners.

 Note: This investment commentary does not constitute advice.
 All investment figures quoted relate to before-tax performance of the relevant industry benchmark. © 2020 Willis Towers Watson.